ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 * If the CI job built without warnings, errors and test failures, post the links of your jobs on your PR or high-level ticket aggregating all your PRs (see example `here <https://github.com/ros2/rcl/pull/106#issuecomment-271119200>`__)

   * Note that the markdown for these badges is in the console output of the ``ci_launcher`` job

-* To get the PR reviewed, you need to put the label "in review":

-  * Through GitHub interface:

-    * Click on "" next to labels
-    * Remove "in progress" label if applicable
-    * Add "in review" label

-  * If the PR is part of a project board:

-    * Drag the card from "In progress" to "In review"

 * When the PR has been approved: